vickyeh/Design-and-Analysis-of-Experiments/README.md

-## Design and Analysis of Experiments
+# Design and Analysis of Experiments

-# Course Overview

 This course is offered by the **Department of Statistics** at the **University of Washington**.

-# Focus Areas
+## Focus Areas

 - **Design of Experiments:**
   Covering essential concepts such as: